CFSebastian/OOP_2/src/main/java/proiect/README.md

 ## Introduction
 My project is a terminal app that helps you build a personal computer, and is more inclined towards gaming computers.
-I also added an admin interface to simulate the CRUD activity of four components, it does not let you add and update with new data, instead it uses pre-create objects.
+I also added an admin to simulate the CRUD activity of four components, it does not let you add and update with new data, instead it uses pre-create objects.
 And there is also an Audit service with a methode that writes in .txt file.

 ## Packages classes
 **project**: